lingeringwillx/Crappy_Sims2_Compression/how-to-compress.md

 #### Control Characters

+Note: In most modder code the subtraction for the offset (offset - 1) is done before the bit operations.

 #### Short

 The minimum length for the matching pattern should be 3 (otherwise this compression is not useful).